BigQuery Connector¶

 Note: the maximum allowed frequency is 5 minutes.

-Your Data Source has been created.
-You will be taken to the Data Source data page, where you can view the data that has been loaded (see Mark 1 below) and a status chart showing executions of the loading schedule (see Mark 2 below).
+🎉 Your Data Source has been created! 🎉 You are now on the Data Source data page, where you can view the data that has been loaded (see Mark 1 below) and a status chart showing executions of the loading schedule (see Mark 2 below).

-To load a BigQuery table to Tinybird using the CLI, you first need to create a connection.
-Creating a connection will grant your Tinybird Workspace the appropriate permissions to view data from BigQuery.
+You need to create a connection before you can load a BigQuery table into Tinybird using the CLI.
+Creating a connection grants your Tinybird Workspace the appropriate permissions to view data from BigQuery.

 tb connection create bigquery

-In the output of this command, you will find instructions to configure a GCP principal with read only access to your data in BigQuery.
+The output of this command includes instructions to configure a GCP principal with read only access to your data in BigQuery.

 The instructions include the URL to access the appropriate page in GCP’s IAM Dashboard.